Javeria-Umer/Techionista-Vendee-Globe-Race/README.md

 ### Event Hub Configuration <a name="event-hub-configuration"></a>
 Configured an Event Hub and Namespace to ingest telemetry data.

+### Sailing Boat Simulator <a name="sailing-boat-simulator"></a>
+Used a Python-based sailing boat simulator to generate telemetry data for representing the boats.

 ### Azure Lambda Architecture <a name="azure-lambda-architecture"></a>
 Lambda Architecture includes: